-Operating with a small team of dedicated professionals and an annual budget of approximately $700,000, Schurig Center impacts over 4,000 survivors, caregivers, professional and community members a year through on-site therapeutic services, support groups, resource referral assistance, online resource directory, concussion education program and website (ConcussionMarin.org), and educational presentations for professionals and the community at large.
+Operating with an annual budget of approximately $700,000, Schurig Center impacts over 3,000 survivors, caregivers, professionals, and community members a year through on-site therapeutic services and classes, support groups, resource referral assistance, online resource directory, community concussion education program and ConcussionMarin.org, Brain Injury Information Handbook, and educational presentations for professionals and the community at large.

 Community support plays a vital role in our ability to provide services.
 We also acquire in-kind donations for materials needed in our services and fundraising events.
 We invest our fiscal resources to hire highly qualified staff to administer specialized services and to cover the cost of operating our physical center.